fpom/cow/README.md

  - young project: expect bugs, regressions, and incompatible updates
  - `nginx` configuration for `xpra` not (yet) available

+## Resource files

+Say a program needs a file `image.jpg`, this file must exist on the server when the program is executed.
+To do so, the user has to drag-n-drop their file `image.jpg` onto the source code area in the editor.
+This inserts at the end of the source code special comments like:

+    ```C
+    //FILE: image.jpg
+    //DATA: data:image/jpeg;base64,...
+    ```

+When the source files are loaded onto the server for execution, `CoW` will extract this information and create file `image.jpg` alongside with the source file in which it has been embedded.

 ## Languages supported